Download the clinical teaching application and complete all forms. Return the application

 - Must have positive evaluations from all clinical experiences.

-- Be fully admitted to the Teacher Education Program one semester before student teaching.
+- Be fully admitted to the Teacher Education Program one semester before the clinical teaching semester.

-- All course work required for initial licensure must be finished prior to the student
+- All course work required for initial licensure must be finished prior to the clinical

-Student teaching requires the commitment of one semester.
-The semester is divided
+The clinical teaching semester requires the commitment of one semester.
+The semester

-into two placements.
-Student teachers must be present at their school for the full
+is divided into two placements.
+Teacher candidates must be present at their school

-day and are required to participate in faculty meetings, PTO/PTA meetings, parent
+for the full day and are required to participate in faculty meetings, PTO/PTA meetings,

-All students must take a professional seminar with student teaching.
-No other courses
+All students must take a professional seminar with the clinical teaching semester

-University of Memphis Policy dictates that students are required to have diverse clinical
+University of Memphis Policy dictates that candidates are required to have diverse

-experiences.
-All student teaching placements are made in accordance with this policy.
+clinical experiences.
+All clinical teaching placements are made in accordance with

-Placements are generally made in Memphis City and Shelby, Tipton, DeSoto, Dyer, Fayette,
+this policy.
+Placements are generally made in Shelby, Tipton, DeSoto, Dyer, Fayette,

-and Jackson-Madison school districts.
-Placements in other counties will be considered
+Jackson-Madison, and Municipal school districts.
+Placements in other counties will

 Graduate Candidates must have experience at different grade levels of their licensure

-- Early Childhood Education majors must have PreK/Kindergarten experience and primary
+- Early Childhood Education candidates must have Pre-K/Kindergarten experience and primary

-- Elementary education majors must have an experience at the primary and upper-level
+- Elementary education candidates must have an experience at the primary and upper-level

-- Middle Grades majors must have one lower middle grade experience and one upper middle
+- Middle Grades candidates must have one lower middle grade experience and one upper

-- Secondary Education majors must have an experience at the high school level and middle
+- Secondary Education candidates must have an experience at the high school level and

-- Physical Education, Dance, Music and Art majors must have both a middle/secondary
+- Physical Education, Dance, Music and Art candidates must have both a middle/secondary

 and elementary placement.

-- Special Education majors must have an experience in K-6 and one middle/secondary experience.
+- Special Education candidates must have an experience in K-6 and one middle/secondary

-Cooperating teachers are selected according to criteria specified by the Tennessee
+Mentor teachers are selected according to criteria specified by the Tennessee Department

 - a regular Tennessee License for the teaching assignment,